Omicron exposes inflexibility of Europe's public hospitals

 The French public hospital’s 26 ICU beds are almost all occupied by unvaccinated patients, people ”who refuse care, who refuse the medicine or who demand medicines that have no effectiveness,” Helms said.

-She denied 12 requests for admission Tuesday, and 10 on Wednesday night.
+She denied 12 requests for admission early in the week, and 10 on Wednesday night.

 “When you have three patients for a single bed, we try to take the one who has the best odds of benefiting from it,” Helms said.